• Skip to primary navigation

 • Bake them for 25 – 30 minutes or until potatoes are tender and golden brown.

-Filed Under: Hungarian, Recipes
+Filed Under: Side Dishes

 Previous Post: « McDonald’s Chocolate Chip Cookies

-Next Post: Fried Ground Beef Tacos Meat »
+Next Post: Ground Beef Taco Meat »

 Reader Interactions